- Search for a Leaflet

 - Your child should not have ibuprofen while they are taking ciprofloxacin, as there is a low risk of causing a seizure (fit).

-- Ciprofloxacin should not be taken with some medicines that you get on prescription (especially theophylline).
+- Ciprofloxacin should not be taken with some medicines that you get on prescription.
 Tell your doctor and pharmacist about any other medicines your child is taking before giving ciprofloxacin.

-- You should avoid giving your child any medicines that contain calcium, magnesium or aluminium (e.g. indigestion remedies / antacids) at the same time as giving ciprofloxacin.
+- Do not give your child any medicines that contain calcium, magnesium or aluminium (e.g. indigestion remedies / antacids) at the same time as giving ciprofloxacin.
 Ciprofloxacin should be given 1-2 hours before or 4 hours after giving your child these other medicines.

 Is there anything else I need to know about ciprofloxacin?

-You must tell your doctor if your child has ever had any reaction to any antibiotic or if your child has kidney failure.
-If you have forgotten to tell your doctor, check with the doctor or pharmacist before giving ciprofloxacin to your child.
+You must tell your doctor if your child has ever had a reaction to any medicine or if your child has kidney problems.
+Check with the doctor or pharmacist before giving ciprofloxacin to your child.

 - Ciprofloxacin can affect the ability to do skilled tasks such as riding a bicycle, playing sports or driving.
-Your child should take care when doing tasks that require coordination until they get used to the medicine.
+Your child should take care when doing tasks that require coordination.

 - It is important that your child does not become dehydrated (lack of water).
 If you think your child may be dehydrated, give them water to drink and contact your doctor, nurse or pharmacist for advice.